-The Independent Investigator Incubator (I3) Program is designed to train extraordinarily successful researchers through our comprehensive mentorship program, which is specifically dedicated to new faculty during the crucial first three years of their research careers.
-The Independent Investigator Incubator aims to help Indiana University School of Medicine scientists generate cutting-edge research by enhancing their career development, assisting them in securing research funding, and helping them to disseminate and translate their research findings.
-The program is supported by the Indiana CTSI in collaboration with the IU School of Medicine’s Transforming Research Initiative.
+The Independent Investigator Incubator (I3) Program provides new faculty a unique mentoring experience.
+The I3 program aims to help scientists generate cutting-edge research by enhancing their career development, assisting them in securing research funding and helping them to translate and disseminate their research findings.

-- Significant one-on-one time and professional coaching from a senior faculty “super mentor.”
+- Significant one-on-one time and professional support from an established faculty mentor.

 Who can participate?

-- Has shown commitment of a career as an independent investigator.
+- Determined they want to pursue a career as an independent investigator.

 How to apply

 To participate in the Independent Investigator Incubator Program, those interested should submit their Curriculum Vitae (CV) and a brief, one-page personal statement describing their research interests and career goals by filling out this online application form.